FOLLOWING ON FROM MIXING YOUR FLOATER CORRECTLY...

 into the floater, it sinks due to the force of paint.
 Try be less heavy handed.

-To avoid sinking paint in the floater and best printing results:
+Other reasons to avoid sinking paint in the floater and best printing results:

 Diluted yellow + diluted red = orange; Diluted blue + diluted yellow = green; Diluted red + diluted blue = purple etc. up to 800 variations.

-Keep the paints mixed:
+Keep the paints mixed correctly:

 If you forget to re-mix and it does sink, one solution is to immediately suck up the submerged paint with your pipette, and discard it.